AdobeDocs/destination-sdk.en/help/oauth-authentication.md

 Adobe Experience Platform supports various forms of authentication, which allow it to connect to destinations.
 Use Destination SDK to allow Adobe Experience Platform to connect to your destination using the [OAuth2 authentication framework](https://tools.ietf.org/html/rfc6749).

-This page describes the various OAuth2 authentication flows supported by Destination SDK, as well as instructions to set up OAuth2 authentication for your destination.
+This page describes the various OAuth2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth2 authentication for your destination.

 ## How to add OAuth2 details to your Destination configuration